MrgInfo/MrgInfo.AdoQuery/README.md

 }
 ```

-And this is how you always wanted:
+And this is how you always dreamed:

 ```csharp
 var prefix = "A";